appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/download-table-data.md

 </dd>

-2. Create a new JSObject and add a function to fetch the data in chunks to handle large datasets efficiently and avoid performance issues.
+2. Create a new JSObject and add a function to fetch the data in chunks to handle large datasets efficiently.

 <dd>